1982 Sri Lankan parliamentary term extension referendum: Background

 Subsequently, the first direct presidential election was held in 1982, with President Jayewardene receiving 52% of the vote.
 Former prime minister Sirimavo Bandaranaike was stripped of her civic rights in 1980 on charges of abuse of power during her term as prime minister, and was unable to contest in the election.
 Hence the little-known Hector Kobbekaduwa was put forward as the candidate of the SLFP, and he obtained 35% of the popular vote.
 This marked the first time in 30 years that an incumbent party had won a national election in Sri Lanka.
 The last time this happened was when the United National Party, led by Dudley Senanayke, won the 1952 general election.

-As executive President, Jayawadene possessed vast power in determining government policy.
+As executive President, Jayawardene possessed vast power in determining government policy.
 However he needed the approval of parliament to pass budgets and major economic decisions.
 Therefore, his margin of victory posed a problem to the UNP.
 With general elections upcoming under the new constitution, they knew that a similar result to the presidential election would cost the UNP its supermajority.
 By 1982, as a result of a number of by-elections, the UNP had picked up a net of two seats for a total of 142, well above the two-thirds majority required to pass constitutional changes.
 Jayawardene admitted to the media that the SLFP could win at least 60 seats in elections to the expanded parliament, a possibility he termed disastrous to the country.